charlielao/loanlib/README.md

 run_simulations([config1, config2])
 ```
-7. there's also a testing cases that provides skeletons to test custom features/loan_merics/models but it's by no means complete
+7. there's also a testing cases that provides skeletons to test custom features/loan_merics/models but it's by no means complete; for details see notebook q11